 Intermediate Event aggregation

-The columns in the Business Object list are:
+The columns in Item list are:

 |Item Id||The internal Id of the Business Object instance in the migration database.
 Click to proceed to the detail view|

 |Migration Key||The key in the migration.
-This is the value of the Target Interface Fields that were marked as Key in the Studio Target Map|
+This is the value of the Target Interface Fields that were marked as Key in the Studio Target Map (here BankId and AccountNumber)|

 What happened here?

 Hopefully this exercise gave you an impression of how you can drill down in the Event aggregation to end up on a complete view of a single Business Object instance.
-Along the way the Tracker gave you an intermediary list, where parameter values have been merged into the Event messages, giving a nice overview of the discrete values in play.
+Along the way the Portal gave you an intermediary list, where parameter values have been merged into the Event messages, giving a nice overview of the discrete values in play.

 Finally the Detail View exposes the unique advantages of the Business Object approach of migFx.
-In on and the same place you see a consolidated view of one Business Object instance.
+In the same place you see a consolidated view of one Business Object instance.
 Right down to all the exact data that flowed through the migration for this one Business Object and the links to related Business Objects.